Chapter 4: Stealing to Survive

 Kira watched Jason work with Kenny trying to get him ready for the next street fight.
-Kenny had insisted that he was ready to join in street fighting like his older brother so Jason had reluctantly agreed to help him prepare.
+Kenny had insisted that he was ready to join his older brother so Jason had reluctantly agreed to help him prepare.
 Kira was surprised to see that Jason was so rough with his little brother whom he always seemed to fret over all of the time.
 By the end of the impromptu training session Kenny looked as if he was sore all over and had several bruises marking his skin.

 Kira subconsciously rubbed her own arm as she remembered the pain that she felt every time that Selma became upset at her, the other girls, or had become upset at life in general.
-After leaving Selma's, she had only stayed in Glenwood with the couple that lived there for five months before being sent to live with the Morgans.
+After leaving Selma's, she had only stayed in Glenwood with the couple who lived there for four months before being sent to live with the Morgans.
 Kira had stayed there less than a month before she had run away.
 Now about eight months after leaving the woman behind in her first foster home, the bruises were gone, the broken bones healed, but the pain was still very vivid in her mind.
-Still, a part of her began wonder if she would be willing to endure that kind of pain again just to eat.
+Still, a part of her began to wonder if she would be willing to endure that kind of pain again just to eat.

 When Kira had first joined the street family, she had been able to at least quell the pangs by chewing on leaves from some of the plants that grew at the edge of town.
 With the leaves changing colors and beginning to fall, however, that alternative to food from the trash was no longer an option.
 She now knew that she needed to find some way to get some money so that she could buy her a meal or two in between her dives in the dumpsters.
 Otherwise she just might end up like Denise and the other girls in the street family just to eat.

-Now that Jason and Kenny were finished sparing, Kira saw that Jason began to look over the injuries that his younger brother had undoubtably sustained during the training session.
+Now that Jason and Kenny were finished sparing, Kira saw that Jason began to look over the injuries that his younger brother had undoubtedly sustained during the training session.
 She could hear the older brother reminding the younger that in one of the street fights, his opponent wouldn't go easy on him.
 He'd have to make sure that he didn't show that he was hurt while in front of the other fighters.
 He should always wait until after he was back at the bridge before he began to nurse his wounds.

 Kira locked away the advice in the back of her mind just in case she needed it later on.
 She then turned and saw that one of the older girls (she looked like she was about thirteen) was watching her.
 She then walked over to Kira with a smile and sat down on the ground off to the side and motioned for Kira to join her.
 She then pulled out a couple apples that she had been hiding in her backpack that she took with her everywhere and offered Kira one.